matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: Distributed databases are databases that store data across multiple nodes or servers, often geographically distributed.
 Each node holds a portion of the data, and these nodes work together to provide data access and redundancy.
 Enable to access data while maintaining CAP.
 Supports horizontal scalability.
 Enforce fault tolerance.
-Benefits of Distributed Databases: Scalability.
-High Availability: Data replication.
-Reduced Latency.
-Data Consistency: Thorough quorum-based systems or eventual consistency model.
-Challenges: Complexity.
-Latency.
-Consistency Trade-offs: Strong consistency across all nodes at cost of increased latency or decreased availability.
+Benefits of Distributed Databases: Scalability, High Availability, Data replication, Reduced Latency, Data Consistency:
+Thorough quorum-based systems or eventual consistency model.
+Challenges: Complexity, Latency, Consistency Trade-offs" Strong consistency across all nodes at cost of increased latency or decreased availability.

 175) Concept of containerization in the context of microservices architecture using Kubernetes?
 Answer: Containerization involves building an application and its dependencies into a single, portable container image.
 Containers run consistently across different environments, from dev to prod.
 Simplifies packaging and deployment.
 Ensures consistency between dev, testing and prod environments.
 Isolates apps, preventing conflicts between dependencies.
-Benefits: Portability.
-Resource Efficiency.
-Consistency.
-Isolation.
+Benefits: Portability, Resource Efficiency, Consistency, Isolation.
 Kubernetes is an open-source container orchestration platform that automates the deployment, scaling and management of containerized apps.
 It provides features like load balancing, scaling, self-healing, and rolling updates.
 Containerization.
 Kubernetes Deployment: Management desired state of an app, num of replicas, resource allocation, scaling policies.
 Scaling: Based on resource utilization.